Minimmit: Fast Finality with Even Faster Blocks: The intuition

-\begin{enumerate} \item[(X1)] If $b$ for view $v$ receives an L-notarization, then no block $b'\neq b$ for view $v$ receives $2f+1$ votes. \end{enumerate} To see this, suppose towards a contradiction that $b$ for view $v$ receives an L-notarization and $b'\neq b$ for view $v$ receives $2f+1$ votes.
-Let $P$ be the set of processors that contribute to the L-notarization for $b$, and let $P'$ be the set of processors that vote for $b'$.
+\begin{enumerate} \item[(X1)] If $b$ for view $v$ receives an L-notarisation, then no block $b'\neq b$ for view $v$ receives $2f+1$ votes. \end{enumerate} To see this, suppose towards a contradiction that $b$ for view $v$ receives an L-notarisation and $b'\neq b$ for view $v$ receives $2f+1$ votes.
+Let $P$ be the set of processors that contribute to the L-notarisation for $b$, and let $P'$ be the set of processors that vote for $b'$.
 Then $|P\cap P'| \geq (n-f)+(2f+1)-n = f+1$.
 So, $P\cap P'$ contains a correct processor, which contradicts the claim that correct processors don't vote for two blocks in one view.

-So, if we set an M-notarization to be a set of $2f+1$ votes for $b$, and allow processors to proceed to view $v+1$ upon seeing an M-notarization for $b$ in view $v$, then any processor receiving an M-notarization for $b$ knows that no block $b'\neq b$ for view $v$ can receive an L-notarization.
+So, if we set an M-notarisation to be a set of $2f+1$ votes for $b$, and allow processors to proceed to view $v+1$ upon seeing an M-notarisation for $b$ in view $v$, then any processor receiving an M-notarisation for $b$ knows that no block $b'\neq b$ for view $v$ can receive an L-notarisation.
 In particular, it is useful to see things from the perspective of the leader, $p_i$ say, of view $v+1$.
-If $p_i$ has seen an M-notarization for $b$ in view $v$, and so long as $p_i$ resends this to other processors,\footnote{To reduce communication complexity, this could be done using a threshold signature scheme, but we defer such considerations to the full version of the paper.} $p_i$ can be sure that all processors have proof that no block other than $b$ could have been finalized in view $v$.
+If $p_i$ has seen an M-notarisation for $b$ in view $v$, and so long as $p_i$ resends this to other processors,\footnote{To reduce communication complexity, this could be done using a threshold signature scheme, but we defer such considerations to Section \ref{opt}.} $p_i$ can be sure that all processors have proof that no block other than $b$ could have been finalised in view $v$.
 So, $p_i$ can propose a block with $b$ as parent, and all correct processors will have evidence that it is safe to vote for $p_i$'s proposal.